o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 It is not possible to pass complex data types and structures from Javascript to R, Python or Java.
 It can either be a **plain string** or a **JSON encoded string** which then needs to be parsed by the executed file.
 The same applies for the output.
 If the foreign code wants to output an complex object it is the best practice to convert it to a JSON representation so that the Node.js proceess can easily work with it.

 __Possible packages and modules to use with JSON__

 * __R__ with [RJSONIO](https://cran.r-project.org/web/packages/RJSONIO/index.html)
 * __Pyhton__ with [JSON Module](https://docs.python.org/2/library/json.html)
 * __Java__ with [org.json library](https://github.com/stleary/JSON-java)

 __Paths__

 When the foreign code needs access to some other files inside a directory it is mandatory to know that all files are executed in the scope of `./server/`.
 For example if a Python file needs to load a model from the Python directory it has to do it with the relative path `./ML/Python/filename.bin`.

 __Examples__

 All examples in JavaScript are written with ES6.
 To have a look the wrapper function for calling the foreign code, have a look at `/server/wrapper/codeWrapper.js`.

+__h2o__
+Sentitomo is using [h2o](https://www.h2o.ai/h2o/) to execute some machine learning tasks for sentiment analysis.
+To do so it spawns a Java child process which is setting up a h2o server on port 54321.
+This second server is then used to execute some algorithms on it.
+It is gracefully shutdown when you terminate the Sentitomo process.

+*Important*:

+The R package version and the Java h20 server verison have to exactly match, if not the sentiment detection will not execute.
+We use the h2o version **3.10.5.3**.

+If it is needed to have a look on the h2o server front end just visit [localhost:54321](localhost:54321).
+Then you can have a look at the different models we used for h2o.

 ##### R
 For integrating R with the server we were at first using a package called [r-script](https://github.com/joshkatz/r-script) package.
 It ships with a handy R function called `needs()`.
 This is basically a combination of `install()` and `require()`.
 This ensured that the different packages which are required by our scripts are installed and loaded in the correct way.
 Therefore every R file has to use `needs()` instead of `ìnstall.package("packageName")` and `require("package")/load("package")`.
 Also it is recommended to place all functions at the top of the R files.